historic-trails/website/docs/sites/alexander-majors-house.md

   image-url="alexander-majors-house-side-view-image.PNG"
 %}

-Architectural style of the building is [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html), "T" shaped floor plan, 9 room two storied house in [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
-This house is one of the third oldest houses with light wood frame construction in Kansas facing towards west [^NPSFormii].
+The Majors House was built in a [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html).
+It employs a "T" shaped floor plan and contains nine rooms and two stories of [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
+This house is one of the oldest houses with light wood frame construction in Kansas.[^NPSFormii]

-* ### Outbuildings and Grounds
+### Outbuildings and Grounds

 The outbuildings next to the house no longer survive.
-There is a barn is approximately 100' to the southeast and smoke house around 40' to the north to the house.
-Present day we can see a well, cistern to the south of the house, a shed 20' north to the house and a cottage 60' north of the house [^NPSFormiii].
+There is a barn is approximately 100' to the southeast and a smokehouse around 40' to the north to the house.
+There also remains a well, a cistern (to the south of the house), a shed (20' north to the house), and a cottage (60' north of the house).[^NPSFormiii]

-## Alteration to the house
+## Alterations to the House
 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Alexander Majors House first floor plan, several modifications are made to stairway, central fireplace and fire places in kitchen, dining room & bedroom [source](Alexander Majors House - 70000335.pdf. (n.d.))" image-url="alexander-majors-house-first-floor-plan.PNG"
+  caption="Alexander Majors House first floor plan.
+Note the several modifications made to the stairway, central fireplace, and fireplaces in the kitchen, dining room & bedroom [source](Alexander Majors House - 70000335.pdf. (n.d.))" image-url="alexander-majors-house-first-floor-plan.PNG"
 %}

-The house was sold to Mr. and Mrs. A. Louis Rhul in 1904 who later built additions to the house and owned it till 1924.
-The increase in residential growth, property was subdivided to development called Cresthills Acres [^Morton2012h].
-The Rhul family made several [additions to the Majors house](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf) and few of them are enlarging dining room and master bedroom on second floor by the addition on southern extension of 'T' and terminates in a bay.
-The rooms sizes increased from 15 x 17 feet to 15 x 27 feet [^NPSFormiv].
+Mr. and Mrs. A. Louis Rhul owned the house from 1904 to 1924. who later built additions to the house and owned it till 1924. [^Morton2012h] The Rhul family made several [additions to the Majors house](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf), such as enlarging the dining room and master bedroom on second floor.[^NPSFormiv]

-The house was turned into school and community meeting space for residential needs, partition walls between 3 chambers of the first floor were formed to make a single large space [^NPSFormv].
-Later the house was set to demolition to built a new school but due to its timber framing and iron nails the cost of demolition estimated more that they ended up abandoning the house and building the school elsewhere [^Morton2012i].

-## Majors house bought by his descendant
+## Majors' House Bought by His Descendant

-In 1930, Louisa P. Johnston, Majors's great grand-daughter travelled to visit her ancestral home and found the abandoned state of the house.
-She brought the house and started working on it in 1932 and for forty years she put effort in turning the property into a memorial for her ancestor and for its history.
-In 1945, the then Senator Harry Truman initiated a bill that the house will be purchased and maintained but the bill never passed.
-After many efforts of Louisa to get that funded money but couldn't succeed.
-Finally in 1970, [National Historic Association](https://en.wikipedia.org/wiki/American_Historical_Association) aided by Rusell-Majors-Waddell the house got listed in register of National Historic sites [^Morton2012j].
+In 1930 Louisa P. Johnston, Majors's great grand-daughter, travelled to visit her ancestral home and found the house abandoned.
+She bought the house in 1932 and, for the next forty years, worked to transform the property into a memorial for her ancestors.
+In 1945, then-Senator Harry Truman initiated a bill to purchase and maintain the house but it never passed.
+Finally, in 1970, the [American Historical Association](https://en.wikipedia.org/wiki/American_Historical_Association) got the house listed on the National Register of Historic Places.[^Morton2012j]

-In 1976, city of Kansas city adopted a plan to develop between Ward Parkway and State Line Road which gave 6 acre park surrounding the house but despite the plan it couldn't proceed for nearly 10 years.
-In 1979, Louisa Johnston died leaving the house to Terry W. Chapman who worked as the restoration architect for the house.
-The structural work was finished in 1983 and was a show case project in Kansas city Symphony, which provided interior finishes [^Morton2012k].
+In 1976, Kansas City adopted a plan to develop between Ward Parkway and State Line Road, leaving a six-acre park surrounding the house; unfortunately, the plan did not proceed for another decade.
+In 1979 Louisa Johnston died, leaving the house to Terry W. Chapman who worked as the restoration architect for the house.
+The structural work was finished in 1983.[^Morton2012k]

-## Alexander Majors House - Todays' Museum
+## Today's Museum
 {% include figure.html
   class="img-right"
   width="33%"